 - 2.9.1 Commuted sum payments will be held in the affordable housing fund.
-The fund will only be used to meet the Council's affordable housing objectives and will contribute towards: - Additional affordable housing to be provided by a Housing Association; - Additional affordable housing to be provided by a private developer; - Purchasing properties on the open market for affordable housing use;
+The fund will only be used to meet the Council's affordable housing objectives and will contribute towards: - Additional affordable housing to be provided by a Housing Association; - Additional affordable housing to be provided by a private developer;

-- Purchasing an equity stake in open market properties, with the outstanding balance paid by a local qualifying person; - Supporting Community Land Trust affordable housing schemes; - Seeking expert professional advice in relation to site viability assessments to ensure the maximum viable amount of affordable housing is provided in accordance with Policy HS1 of the Eden Local Plan.

-Recover unpaid affordable housing commuted sum payments (through court action and officer time) where it would generate a net gain in funds.

-- 2.9.2 The Council will seek to allocate any affordable housing contributions within the locality of the approved development.
-However, the Council may use the Affordable Housing Fund to provide affordable housing provision on a district wide basis where supported by housing need evidence or where there is insufficient funding within the locality to meet any tangible affordable housing need. - 2.9.3 The Council is permitted up to 10 years to allocate its affordable housing contributions.
+- Purchasing properties on the open market for affordable housing use; - Purchasing an equity stake in open market properties, with the outstanding balance paid by a local qualifying person; - Supporting Community Land Trust affordable housing schemes; - Seeking expert professional advice in relation to site viability assessments to ensure the maximum viable amount of affordable housing is provided in accordance with Policy HS1 of the Eden Local Plan. - Recover unpaid affordable housing commuted sum payments (through court action and officer time) where it would generate a net gain in funds. - 2.9.2 The Council will seek to allocate any affordable housing contributions within the locality of the approved development.
+However, the Council may use the Affordable Housing Fund to provide affordable housing provision on a district wide basis where supported by housing need evidence or where there is insufficient funding within the locality to meet any tangible affordable housing need. - 2.9.3 The Council is permitted a limited time frame (specified in individual S106 agreements) to allocate and spend its affordable housing contributions after the commuted sum is paid to the Council.
 This is to reflect that in some cases only small contributions will be collected from each scheme, resulting in a longer period of time for sufficient funds to accumulate to deliver the affordable housing.
-If after 10 years the contribution has not been utilised, it shall be returned to the developer, with the option to gift aid to us for the provision of affordable housing if this is preferred. - 2.9.4 The Community Infrastructure Levy (Amendment) (England) Regulations 2019, which will come into force on 1st September 2019, will require the Council to publish an Infrastructure Funding Statement on an annual basis.
-This will include the details of developer contributions received for and spent on Affordable Housing in the previous year.
+If after 10 years the contribution has not been utilised, it shall be returned to the developer, with the option to gift aid to us for the provision of affordable housing if this is preferred. - 2.9.4 The Community Infrastructure Levy (Amendment) (England) Regulations 2019, which came into force on 1st September 2019, will require the Council to publish an Infrastructure Funding Statement on an annual basis.
+This will include the details of developer contributions received for and spent on affordable housing in the previous year.